mrchrisster/mister_plex/README.md

 ## Notes
 - mplayer is not compiled with SSL.
 On your Plex server, make sure Settings -> Network -> Secure connections are set to preferred.
-- Currently only tested with CRT in 320x240 mode
+- Currently you'll get best results with CRT in 320x240 mode
 - For HDMI mode, use `mister_plex_hdmi.sh`